How Hair Drug Testing Detects Real Use — Not Just Exposure

 Why Choose Us

-We offer high accuracy, distinguishing us from lower-cost alternatives that may yield unreliable results, including false positives or negatives.
+NATA-accredited laboratory analysis delivers high accuracy, distinguishing our service from lower-cost alternatives that may yield unreliable results, including false positives or negatives.

-Offering extended opening hours for your convenience, our NATA-accredited forensic laboratory delivers fast turnaround times, with results typically available within 5-7 business days.
+Offering extended opening hours for your convenience, samples are submitted to a NATA-accredited forensic laboratory delivering fast turnaround times, with results typically available within 5–7 business days.

 Transparent pricing without hidden fees.
 Our standard hair drug test encompass 95 different types of drugs, & our standard steroid test cover 42 types of steroids.